Jordan-Glass/blog.jglass.me/content/posts/getting-started-with-zola-part-1/index.md

 # Installing Zola

 How you install Zola depends on where you want to install it - there are [lots of different options](https://www.getzola.org/documentation/getting-started/installation/) for Linux distributions as well as Windows, macOS and Docker.
 There's no specific version for Ubuntu - or, therefore, Pop!\_OS - so I chose to install Zola as a Snap package.
-The Snap Store provides [nice, simple instructions](https://snapcraft.io/zola) for installing it on all the key distributions.
+The Snap Store provides [nice, simple instructions](https://snapcraft.io/zola) for installing it on all the major distributions.

 I updated my system using the Pop!\_Shop and rebooted, then installed Snap using